-Fundraising Activities involving the sale of food or beverages will not take place until after the end of the last lunch period of the day.
+Fundraising Activities involving the sale of food or beverages will not take place during the school day if they are foods of minimal nutritional value.
+Foods that are on the Smart Snack in School Nutrition Standards can be sold with Admin approval 30 minutes before and after meal times.
 Niobrara Public School will encourage fundraising activities that are not food based or foods of minimal nutritional value.